biofuture/Ublastx_stageone/README.md

  1       | STAS | ST  |         300
  2       | SWHAS104 | SWH  |         300

+###Prepare ARG database

+To make use of our scripts, users need to download database of ARDB and CARD by themselves.
+1. obtain [CARD](https://card.mcmaster.ca/) and [ARDB](http://ardb.cbcb.umd.edu/) as well as [usearch](http://www.drive5.com/usearch/).
+     Please note that if the memory requirement over 4Gbps for usearch; 64 bit usearch should be used.
+Here we use 32 bit usearch as the example, which is free for user to use.
+2. dereplicate with our script
+    `perl dereplicate.pl <card.fasta> <ardb.fasta> <merge_dereplicate.fa>`
+3. make .udb of the integrated database.
+    please put the 32 bit usearch under directory **bin/**
+    `chmod 755 usearch`
+    makeudb of merge_dereplicate.fa to search against and put them under directory **DB/**
+    `bin/usearch -makeudb_ublast merge.fasta -output SARG.udb`

 ###Stage one pipeline

 When meta-data.txt is prepared, then put all your fastq files into one directory in your local system (notice the name of your fastq files should be Name_1.fq and Name_2.fq). your can give -h to show the help information.
 Examples could be found in source directory example, in example directory run test: